The children hear about this, and it's just going to ruin everything for them.

 And then a few days later, Assad released a statement, this Nelson guy was telling lies about the meeting.

-Well, yeah, we'll talk to you, but you're not going to give us a you're not going to order us around, pal.
+Oh, yeah, we'll talk to you, but you're not going to give us, you're not going to order us around, pal.

-Uh meanwhile, Iran demanded yesterday the UN Security Council condemn what it said was Israel's clandestine development of nuclear weapons and compel it to place all its nuclear facilities under U.S. inspection.
+Meanwhile, Iran demanded yesterday the U.N.
+Security Council condemn what it said was Israel's clandestine development of nuclear weapons and compel it to place all its nuclear facilities under U.S. inspection.

-While meanwhile, Ahmadinejad today says we are nuclear ready.
+While, meanwhile, Ahmadinejad today said, we are nuclear ready.

 We are nuclear.